Mixing Times for the Facilitated Exclusion Process

 The macroscopic behaviour of the FEP, at large time and space scales, is rich, since it can exhibit both active and inactive phases.
 Recently, significant progress has been made on the hydrodynamics limit behaviour of the FEP in one dimension.
-In particular, SFEP on the ring (with periodic boundary conditions) has been shown to satisfy a Stefan problem in the hydrodynamic limit \cite{blondel2020,Blondel_2021}.
-It is shown that in super-critical regions the macroscopic density profile satisfies a diffusion equation with a dynamic free boundary, which invades the sub-critical regions, until one of the phases disappears.
+In particular, SFEP on the circle (with periodic boundary conditions) has been shown to satisfy a Stefan problem in the hydrodynamic limit \cite{blondel2020,Blondel_2021}.
+It is shown that in super--critical regions the macroscopic density profile satisfies a diffusion equation with a dynamic free boundary, which invades the sub--critical regions, until one of the phases disappears.
 The hydrodynamic limit for the process in contact with reservoirs has recently been considered in \cite{dacunha2024hydrodynamic}.
 For the AFEP, a hyperbolic Stefan problem for the hydrodynamic limit has recently been derived in \cite{ESZ}.
 Fluctuations have also been considered very recently.
-Barraquand et al. \cite{barraquand2023weakly} investigate the fluctuations in the weakly asymmetric setting with step-like initial distributions.
+Barraquand et al. \cite{barraquand2023weakly} investigate the fluctuations in the weakly asymmetric setting with step--like initial distributions.
 The stationary macroscopic equilibrium fluctuations, in the symmetric and weakly asymmetric situations, have also been considered in \cite{EZ23}.